SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 The first step is to formulate your hypothesis.
 A hypothesis is a prediction about what will happen after you make changes to your test pages.

 Your hypothesis determines everything that follows in your SEO A/B test.
 It determines which metrics you track.
 It determines which changes you make to your test pages.
-It also determines the timeframe for running your test.
+It also determines how long you need to run your test, for example, 4-8 weeks depending on traffic levels to your control and test pages.

 For advice on creating a hypothesis for your SEO A/B test, watch Giulia Panozzo’s SEO Testing Workshop.
 She created this workshop in conjunction with Sitebulb.